-A deal on cannabis reform has finally been reached by Governor Phil Murphy and the Statehouse leaders in Trenton since the previous agreement fell apart on January 8th.
+In marijuana news, a deal on cannabis reform was finally reached between Governor Phil Murphy and New Jersey’s legislative leaders after the previous agreement fell apart on Jan 8th.

-The Statehouse is finally feeling urgency as Murphy has limited options as the referendum enabling and decriminalization bills will become law on Monday, February 8th, 45 days or so after the bill passed if nothing else is done.
+The Statehouse is finally feeling urgency.
+Murphy has limited options as the referendum enabling and decriminalization bills will become law on Monday, February 8th.
+It would be 45 days or so after the bill passed if nothing else is done.

 The bill is A. 5342, “Revises consequences for underage possession or consumption of various forms of cannabis included in legislation passed by both Houses of Legislature.”
 Assemblyman Benjie Wimberly (D-Passaic) is the sponsor of the bill.
-He has been a consistent sponsor of cannabis reform.
+He has been a consistent sponsor of cannabis reform, making marijuana news.

-In typical Trenton fashion, the bill is being rushed and will have a hearing in the Assembly Community Development and Affairs Committee at 2:30 pm today.
-Also, in Trenton fashion, the details have not been announced, and the actual language is not yet available for A. 5342.
-This committee did not have jurisdiction over the other bills, so it’s unclear why the hearing will be held there.
+It’s being handled in typical Trenton fashion.
+The bill is being rushed.
+It will have a hearing in the Assembly Community Development and Affairs Committee at 2:30 pm today.
+Also, the details have not been announced in Trenton fashion, and the actual language is not yet available for A. 5342.
+This committee did not have jurisdiction over the other bills.
+So it’s unclear why the hearing will be held there.

-A deal must be made because Senate President Steve Sweeney (D-Gloucester) has dug in and refused to accept the work that would have to be done in the event of a conditional veto.
+A deal must be made.
+Senate President Steve Sweeney (D-Gloucester) dug in and refused to do the necessary work in the event of a conditional veto.

 “My caucus was very clear in their displeasure of saying there were drafting errors and mistakes.
 There weren’t.
 It was well thought out,” Sweeney said.
 “We don’t want to legalize marijuana for kids either.”

-The long delay after multiple hearings and setbacks before the enabling and decriminalization bill bills passed December 17th has been especially frustrating and disillusioning to cannabis advocates.
+The long delay after multiple hearings and setbacks before the enabling and decriminalization bill bills passed on December 17th has been especially frustrating.
+It’s also disillusioning to cannabis advocates.

 The discrepancy is over what should be done with those under 21 caught with possession of cannabis.
-A slap on the wrist to some is the start of a life of crime and second-class status as a felon.
+A slap on the wrist to some is the start of a life of crime.
+It could lead to second-class status as a felon.

 People have been optimistic a deal will be reached.

-It’s also unknown how the legislators reluctant to support the first clean-up bill will react to this one, with the details unknown.
+It’s also unknown how the legislators reluctant to support the first clean-up bill will react to this one.
+The details of it are unknown.
 A seasoned Governor should be able to whip votes for this.

 Before Murphy took office, there was a lot of talk about his lack of experience.
 After making millions at Goldman Sachs, he put a pot of money on many tables and buy influence at the NAACP first.
-He was then Finance Chair of the Democratic National Committee and the Ambassador to Germany, both positions that you need several million to hold most likely.
+He was then Finance Chair of the Democratic National Committee and the Ambassador to Germany.
+Both are positions that you need several million to hold, most likely.

-After being Ambassador, he hired the top consultants in New Jersey and made his way to becoming Governor without holding elected office before.
+After being Ambassador, he hired the top consultants in New Jersey and became Governor without holding elected office.
 That meant he did not come with experience whipping votes for bills.
 Nonetheless, he did have a good deal of experience.